 Theresa May has been notoriously anti-cannabis her entire career, but her husband is a senior executive at Capital Group, the biggest shareholder in British cannabis producer GW Pharmaceuticals, who grow 30,000 cannabis plants in the UK every year.

 Many countries such as Canada, the Netherlands and certain states in the US have taken a progressive stance on cannabis, legalizing it for recreational and medicinal use.
 They understand that damaged caused to the victim when prosecuting is much more harmful that the 'crime'.

 Cannabis is the most widely used drug in the world.
 Millions of people are using it regardless of the law.
 Keeping it on the black market forces people in the UK to use unregulated cannabis.
 Policing and prosecuting cannabis users is a waste of taxpayers money and police resources.

 Smoking and possessing cannabis is a crime that doesn't have a victim.
 It’s a personal choice that doesn't harm anyone.
 If the laws are unjust, the law shouldn't exist.

-Government can’t intervene between us and nature.
+The Government can’t intervene between us and nature.